-If you opt out within a certain period shown in the letter you receive when you join, you will be treated as not having become an active member of the Plan on that occasion.
+If you opt out by the date shown in the letter you receive when you join, you will be treated as not having become an active member of the Plan on that occasion.
 This means any contributions already paid by you will be refunded by your employer.